maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 ### Use the charts that you created in Part 1 to guide further investigation of the data.
 State at least 2 interesting findings about the data and explain how you used one or more of the distribution charts to guide the investigation into this finding.

-### Dramatic Increase In Population From Year 1980 to 2008
+### Dramatic Increase In Population From The Year 1980 to 2008

-For these charts the same CSV file was used as in the Boxplot, eCDF and Histogram.
+For these charts, the same CSV file was used as in the Boxplot, eCDF and Histogram.
 Therefore, we will not discuss the cleaning steps again here.

 ![scatterplot_population_increase](scatterplot_population_increase.png)